GreatCowBASIC/Help/output/md/overview_raspberry_pi.md

 <span class="strong">**Introduction:**</span>

-GCBASIC can be used when using the Raspberry Pi.
+GCBASIC can be used with the Raspberry Pi.

 You can install the command-line version of GCBASIC on a Raspberry Pi (and similar single-board computers) and use it to compile your GCBASIC programs.

-You can also program most PICs and AVRs using only the Pi’s GPIO pins (see <a href="" class="xref">???</a>), as well as communicate with your device over the Pi’s serial port.
+You can also program most PICs and AVRs using only the Pi’s GPIO pins (see
+<a href="overview_raspberry_pi#Programming" class="link">Programming</a>),
+as well as communicate with your device over the Pi’s serial port.
 This makes it easy to program, modify, and communicate with a PIC or AVR using just a Pi and an SSH connection.

-GCBASIC is not published for ARM-based computers, there is currently no pre-compiled version for ARM-based computers, so you will have to compile it from source.
+GCBASIC is not published for ARM-based computers - there is currently no pre-compiled version for ARM-based computers, so you will have to compile it from source.
 The GCBASIC compiler is written in
 <a href="https://www.freebasic.net/" class="link">FreeBASIC</a> (an